redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

-### <strong>Session media</strong>
+#### <strong>Session media</strong>
-Session media will only be released when full payment for the session is received.
-Once session media has been turned over to the client RedHouse is no longer expected to maintain a backup copy of the session unless other arrangements have been made in writing.
-We recommend that each client make a back-up copy immediately.

-Session materials left beyond 42 days due to nonpayment become the property of RedHouse.

-All session files are deleted from RedHouse hard drives 90 days after session completion unless otherwise specified.
+Only the mixed files will be delivered.
+Unless other arrangements are agreed to in writing the session files (Logic Pro, Audition etc.) used to create the mix will not be included.

-Mixed stems for other purposes (e.g. remix) can be created no later than 90 days after session completion.
+Please read the general [RedHouse Terms and Conditions](../terms#session-media) about session media but I want to repeat that mixed stems for other purposes (e.g. remix) can be created no later than 90 days after session completion.
 There is an additional fee per track.
 For prices please contact me.

 <p>&nbsp;</p>

-### <strong>Accreditation</strong>
+#### <strong>Accreditation</strong>

-All use of the mixes will contain an appropriate credit to Gijs van Klooster reading substantially "Mixed by Gijs van Klooster."
+Unless agreed otherwise in writing and taking into account the best practices in the music industry, you must ensure that the appropriate credits of Gijs van Klooster shall be mentioned in all the artwork, print and social media related to the studio results reading substantially: "<em>Mixed by Gijs van Klooster</em>".

 On Facebook use tag [@gijsvankloostermusic](https://www.facebook.com/gijsvankloostermusic/).<br />
 On Instagram use tag [@gijsvanklooster](https://www.instagram.com/gijsvanklooster/).<br />